Nicklas373/M.A.O-MAGISK-/README.md

 This package will restore AudioPolicyManager libs and updated audio config to your system, include CAF audio blobs and can control some audio high quality features on mido (WCD9335).

-This package only have aim to restore internal DAC capatibility as bare minimum lib without any harsh modification.
+This package only have aim to restore internal DAC capatibility as bare minimum lib without any harsh modification, no other else and not have any means to insult anyone that work with Mido since this is only for my personal use.
+(Anyone can use it, but DWYOR).

 # Project Status
 ![Build](https://img.shields.io/badge/Build%20Status-Updated-green.svg) ![Version](https://img.shields.io/badge/Latest%20Version-0.9.5-blue.svg) ![Library](https://img.shields.io/badge/Library%20Base-SyberiaOS%2020190511-blue.svg)